 When a new chick finds their way to your sanctuary, it’s critical to follow appropriate intake and quarantine guidelines in order to protect your new resident and the existing flock.
-The chick should receive any location and age-appropriate vaccinations (be sure to talk to your veterinarian about which vaccines, if any, are appropriate for your residents), and they should be tested for any health issues.
-If they are with their mother, you should not separate the two unless absolutely necessary, such as if one of them has a communicable illness or needs extra space to recover from a health issue.
+Upon intake, the chick should be evaluated for signs of health issues, and any issues should be discussed with your veterinarian.
+If your chicken residents are vaccinated against certain diseases, be sure to coordinate the administration of these vaccinations to the chick in consultation with your veterinarian.
+If the chick is with their mother, you should not separate the two unless absolutely necessary, such as if one of them has a communicable illness or needs extra space to recover from a health issue.

-Scratch can be provided to A domesticated animal breed that has not been specifically engineered to grow as quickly as possible for the purpose of human consumption.
+Scratch can be provided to older A domesticated animal breed that has not been specifically engineered to grow as quickly as possible for the purpose of human consumption.
 In resources at The Open Sanctuary Project, "Heritage" breeds of turkeys, for instance, are "non-large breed", even if they are physically quite big. chicks, but only as a treat as it is not nutritionally whole.
-Chicks are good at foraging and chicks can go out on grass after a few weeks.
-These should be short visits on warm, sunny days, then they should return inside.
-At this age, they should only be allowed on land where no adults have been in order to prevent disease.
-See below for more information on how to safely provide outdoor time for chicks.
-As chickens have no teeth, chicks will need chick-appropriate Small stones or sand swallowed by birds to help them digest food. to help them break down any food other than “chick starter”, though you must take care when feeding this to large breed chicks as they have been known to overindulge.
-If you find that they are eating too much insoluble grit, you will need to restrict their access.
-DO NOT offer grit that contains oyster shell or additional forms of calcium, as too much calcium can result in health issues for chicks.
+When incorporating scratch or other chicken-safe treats, be sure to keep these in small quantities and ensure that their chick food formula accounts for at least 90% of their diet.
+Chicks will need chick-sized Small stones or sand swallowed by birds to help them digest food. to help them break down any food other than their starter food, though if they have regular time outside, they should be able to get enough insoluble grit on their own (by eating small bits of sand or pebbles).
+DO NOT offer grit that contains oyster shell or additional forms of calcium as too much calcium can result in health issues for chicks.

 Water For Chicks